 Definitely, it's usually mid level designers/brands (Gap, Levi's, etc) that have fashion forecasters on their team or hire freelancers to help them.
 When you get into the more designer level the title changes to Creative director, which essentially is a similar role.

-What's the most dramatic "before-and-after" improvement you've ever seen with a patient?More in the editorial and pr fashion side than in trend.
+Did your career blow up after you performed on the Tonight Show / Conan?More in the editorial and pr fashion side than in trend.
 Usually the creative side is much nicer.
 But yes, of course that movie was a bit exaggerated but not too far off the mark.
 My first internship was at a magazine.

 Some do, and no it doesn't get annoying.
 I'm happy to help with fashion as they have had to help me with budgets!
 Most of my friends have their own styles that they rock so they don't really ask as much now as when we were younger.